bottler/PythonMisc/results/Readme.md

 Only one process should modify the database at any one time; you cannot train two models to the same database.
 But you can have as many processes as you like connected to the database and using the query functions, even during training.

 #Using the results
-I usually have an alias like 'ipython -i -c "import numpy as np; import results as r"'.
+I usually have an alias like `ipython -i -c "import numpy as np; import results as r"`.
 The following functions are easy to use analysis functions.
 * `r.runList()` and `r.runList2()` provide summaries of all the runs.
 * `r.plotRun(x)` draws a graph of the training of the xth run